 Co-directors Jason Jefferies, event coordinator for the most recent 2014 iteration of the Festival, and Chris Tonelli carry the festival forward as both an annual event and a quarterly Arts & Lecture series, beginning February 21-24 2019.

 Featuring readings, panels, demonstrations, and lectures from award winning presenters and performers, the festival will showcase both traditional and non-traditional genres such as comic books and graphic novels.
-This year’s exciting lineup includes National Book Award winner William T. Vollmann, Sandra Cisneros, Hanif Abdurraqib, and many others.
+Last year’s exciting lineup includes National Book Award winner William T. Vollmann, Sandra Cisneros, Hanif Abdurraqib, and many others.

 Another core element to this year’s festival is the book fair.
 A platform for local presses, authors, and vendors, the book fair will foster an appreciation for, and a familiarity with, the people and organizations who advocate for the authors and artists we love and produce and distribute the work that is so important to our cultural lives.